 | 2 Right | 2 Left |

-Original wheel layout:
+Original wheel positions:

 | Left skate | Right skate |